tgquintela/tgquintela.github.io/_pages/main.md

 # Personal Webpage

-That my digital home.
-The place in which my all digital "I"s around the web meet.
+That's my digital home.
+The place in which my all digital "me"s around the web meet each other.

 {% include base_path %}